-The key milestones of the project include creation of a visualised simulation model, a software/ algorithm for providing recommendations and linking the simulation model with the recommendation system to provide real-time recommendations.
+The key milestones of the project thus far include the creation of a visualised simulation model, a software/algorithm for providing recommendations and linking the simulation model with the recommendation system to provide real-time recommendations.

 In future, the project may also lead to opportunities in automation of the railway network, such as driverless trains and automatic timetable generation.